List of Marvel Cinematic Universe teams and organizations: Goodman, Lieber, Kurtzberg & Holliway

 Goodman, Lieber, Kurtzberg & Holliway, better known by its initialism GLK&H, is an American law firm operating in New York City and Los Angeles.
 Holden Holliway is a character in the series, played by Steve Coulter.
 The names of the other unseen partners are a reference to Martin Goodman (born Moe Goodman), Stan Lee (born Stanley Lieber), and Jack Kirby (born Jacob Kurtzberg).

-As of 2025, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law (2022).
+As of 2026, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law (2022).

 Hammer Industries

 Hammer Industries is an American weapons manufacturing company formerly led by Justin Hammer, until his arrest at the Stark Expo.
 Following Tony Stark's unprecedented announcement that his company would no longer manufacture weapons, Hammer Industries received the weapons contract for the United States Armed Forces.
 However, despite its claims, most of the weapons produced by Hammer Industries are defective or weak.

-As of 2025, the group has appeared in one project: the film Iron Man 2 (2010).
+As of 2026, the group has appeared in one project: the film Iron Man 2 (2010).

+Landman & Zack

+Landman & Zack is a prestigious law firm in New York City.
+Matt Murdock and Foggy Nelson were interns there until their morals led them to resign and form their own law firm, Nelson and Murdock.

+As of 2026, the group has appeared in two projects: the Marvel Television series Daredevil (2015–2018); and the Disney+ series Daredevil: Born Again.

 Murdock & McDuffie

 Murdock & McDuffie is a law firm founded by Matt Murdock and Kirsten McDuffie.
+Due to Foggy Nelson's death, the law firm of Nelson, Murdock & Page was dissolved.
+Murdock then approached McDuffie to form a private practice with him, and together they would handle difficult cases and focus on the impossible.
+This law firm became a success, and hired many attorneys to work for them.

-As of 2025, the group has appeared in one project: the Disney+ series Daredevil: Born Again (2025–present).
+As of 2026, the group has appeared in one project: the Disney+ series Daredevil: Born Again.

 Nelson, Murdock & Page

 Nelson, Murdock & Page is a law firm in Hell's Kitchen, New York founded by Foggy Nelson, Matt Murdock and Karen Page.
 The firm was dissolved after Nelson's death.

-As of 2025, the group has appeared in one project: the Disney+ series Daredevil: Born Again.
+As of 2026, the group has appeared in one project: the Disney+ series Daredevil: Born Again.

+New York Bulletin

+The New York Bulletin is a tabloid newspaper in New York City.
+Mitchell Ellison is the newspaper's editor-in-chief.
+Ben Urich, Karen Page, and BB Urich have been employees of the Bulletin.

+As of 2026, the group has appeared in 10 projects: the Marvel Television series Agents of S.H.I.E.L.D., Agent Carter, Daredevil, Jessica Jones (2015–2019), Luke Cage (2016–2018), Iron Fist (2017–2018), The Defenders, The Punisher (2017–2019), and Cloak & Dagger (2018–2019); and the Disney+ series Daredevil: Born Again.

+Orgocorp

+Orgocorp is an intergalactic bioengineering company founded by the High Evolutionary as a front for his experiments.

+As of 2026, the group has appeared in one project: the film Guardians of the Galaxy Vol. 3.